Peer Relevance

 Reading Anne Lister’s1 1820-1824 diaries2 has left many impressions on me, one of which is the amount of time she spent making social visits.
 It’s clear from her entries that she enjoyed the company of very few of her acquaintances, but that was not the purpose of the visits.
 It was rather to make them enjoy hers.
 I found this mind-blowing.

 Anne Lister participated in a culture of self-promotion, the practice of advertising oneself as worthy of opportunities or support, should the occasion arise.
-Whenever some new resource becomes available, the job interview for manager has already been done, many times.
+Whenever some new resource becomes available, the job interview for its manager has already been done, many times.
 Whether that resource is a husband, business, or property, it can best be handled in-network.
+The network knows all.

 This constant networking gave Lister’s class an advantage in situational awareness, because news passes relatively quickly among people who travel frequently.
 The sources are known and trust can be attributed.
 Compare this to the lower classes, who were dependent on random travelers for news and were subject to Chinese whispers as a result.
 While the poor are very well networked at a local level, they were politically ineffective at a regional or national level.
 And thus, a very small number of people in pre-Victorian Britain were able to out-smart a very large number of people, and to exploit them to smithereens.

-One would think that the internet would have been the great equalizer.
+One would think that the modern internet would have been the great equalizer.
 Now, all classes have access to the same information.
-However, the Chinese whispers problem has simply been transformed into ‘false news,’ and its propagators have been somehow emboldened by the shiny delivery vehicle.
+However, the Chinese whispers problem has simply been transformed into ‘false news,’ and its propagators have been emboldened by the monetisation of rage-bait.
+We are back where we started.

 I suppose that fundamentally, there is no substitute for face-to-face networking.
-The problem, of course, is that for people who do not control resources, there is no practical advantage.
+The problem, of course, is that for people who do not control resources, there is no practical advantage to networking.
+If the people around you are employees at different businesses, there is little you can do for each other.
 If you are not making decisions that matter to anyone but yourself, you are not a potential node in a meaningful network.
+The stability of capitalism relies on the compartmentalisation of its losers.

 Footnotes